fruitpunch-ai-code/epoch-4/README.md

 ## Challenge description
 Machine learning is getting increasingly popular among devices on the edge, namely in IoT.
 In this challenge we are going to build a machine learning model that will run on small, battery-powered devices to detect trigger words just like “Ok, Google” or “Alexa” in home assistants.

+For this challenge we're going to follow [this](https://codelabs.developers.google.com/codelabs/sparkfun-tensorflow/) walkthrough.